American imperialism: Iran

-On March 15, 1951, the Iranian parliament, passed legislation that was proposed by Mohammad Mosaddegh to nationalize the Anglo-Persian Oil Company, which gained significant revenues from Iranian oil, more so than the Iranian government itself.
-Mosaddegh was elected Prime Minister by the Majlis later in 1952.
-Mosadeggh's support by the Tudeh as well as a boycott by various businesses against the nationalized industry resulted in fears by the United Kingdom and the United States that Iran would turn to Communism.
-America would officially remain neutral, but the CIA supported various candidates in the 1952 Iranian legislative election.
+On March 15, 1951, the Iranian parliament passed legislation proposed by Mohammad Mosaddegh to nationalize the Anglo-Persian Oil Company, whose revenues from Iranian oil were greater than the Iranian government budget.
+Mosaddegh was elected Prime Minister by the Majlis.
+Mosadeggh's support by the Tudeh as well as a boycott by various businesses against the nationalized industry produced fears in the UK and the US that Iran would turn to Communism.
+America officially remained neutral, but the CIA covertly supported various candidates in the 1952 Iranian legislative election.

-In late 1952, with Mosaddegh remaining in power, the CIA launched Operation Ajax with support by the United Kingdom to overthrow Mosaddegh.
-The coup saw an increase in power of the monarchy, which went from a constitutional monarchy to an authoritarian nation.
-In the aftermath of the coup, the Shah agreed to replace the Anglo-Iranian Oil Company with a consortium—British Petroleum and eight European and American oil companies.
-In August 2013, the US government formally acknowledged the US role in the coup by releasing a bulk of previously classified government documents that show it was in charge of both the planning and the execution of the coup, including the bribing of Iranian politicians, security and army high-ranking officials, as well as pro-coup propaganda.
+In late 1952, with Mosaddegh in power, the CIA launched a coup via Operation Ajax with UK support.
+The coup increased the monarchy's power.
+In the aftermath of the coup, Shah Reza Pahlavi replaced the Anglo-Iranian Oil Company with a consortium of BP and eight European and American oil companies.
+In 1979, the Iranian Revolution ended the rule of the Shah and American influence in the country.
+In August 2013, the US formally acknowledged its role in the coup, including bribing Iranian politicians, security, and army officials, as well as pro-coup propaganda.